 Our veterinary cardiologist, Dr. Kiira Rodriguez, works with your primary care veterinarian to diagnose, manage, and treat heart conditions in pets.

-Dr. Rodriguez has advanced training in the practice of cardiology, and has completed a three-year residency program at the University of Tennessee Veterinary Medical Center.
+Dr. Rodriguez has advanced training in the practice of cardiology, has completed a three-year residency program at the University of Tennessee Veterinary Medical Center, and is a board-certified veterinary cardiology specialists.

 If your veterinarian thinks your pet has heart disease, a heart murmur, abnormal heart rhythm, an enlarged heart, has fluid in the lungs, chest, abdomen, or around the heart, or has heart failure, or a heart tumor, your pet may benefit from being referred to Dr. Rodriguez.